virtuclinic-ai/site/index.md

 [December 2020] I competed my Msc program in Machine Intelligence from the African Masters of Machine Intelligence in Ghana

-[July 2019] I am taking part of the “Future of science” conference](https://fosc.nexteinstein.org/participants/), Kigali, Rwanda
+[July 2019] I am taking part of the [“Future of science” conference](https://fosc.nexteinstein.org/participants/), Kigali, Rwanda

 [September 2019] I am participating in the 7th Heidelberg Laureate Forum, Heidelberg, Germany